-- No Action Indicated - Form FDA 483 15 business days to reply
+No Action Indicated

+Form FDA 483 - 15 business days to reply

+DEPARTMENT OF HEALTH AND HUMAN SERVICES

+FOOD AND DRUG ADMINISTRATION

+DISTRICT OFFICE ADDRESS AND PHONE NUMBER DATE(S) OF INSPECTION

+FELNUMBER

+· TERNONDER

+NAME AND TITLE OF INDIVIDUAL TO WHOM REPORT IS ISSUED

+то:

-DEPARTMENT OF HEALTH AND HUMAN SERVICES FOOD AND DRUG ADMINISTRATION DISTRICT OFFICE ADDRESS AND PHONE NUMBER DATE(S) OF INSPECTION FEI NUMBER NAME AND TITLE OF INDIVIDUAL TO WHOM REPORT IS ISSUED то: FIRM NAME STREET ADDRESS CITY, STATE AND ZIP CODE TYPE OF ESTABLISHMENT INSPECTED THIS DOCUMENT LISTS OBSERVATIONS MADE BY THE FDA REPRESENTATIVE(S) DURING THE INSPECTION OF YOUR FACILITY.
-THEY ARE INSPECTIONAL OBSERVATIONS, AND DO NOT REPRESENT A FINAL AGENCY DETERMINATION REGARDING YOUR COMPLIANCE.
-IF YOU HAVE AN OBJECTION REGARDING AN OBSERVATION, OR HAVE IMPLEMENT, OR RECTIVE ACTION IN RESPONSE TO AN OBSERVATION, YOU MAY DISCUSS THE OBJECTION OR ACTION WITH THE FDA REPRESENTATIVE(S) DURING THE INSPECTION OR SUBMIT THIS INFORMATION TO FDA AT THE ADDRESS ABOVE.
+FIRM NAME STREET ADDRESS

+CITY, STATE AND ZIP CODE TYPE OF ESTABLISHMENT INSPECTED

+THIS DOCUMENT LISTS OBSERVATIONS MADE BY THE FDA REPRESENTATIVE(S) DURING THE INSPECTION OF YOUR FACILITY.
+THEY ARE INSPECTIONAL OBSERVATIONS, AND DO NOT

+REPRESENT A FINAL AGENCY DETERMINATION REGARDING YOUR COMPLIANCE.
+IF YOU HAVE AN OBJECTION REGARDING AN OBSERVATION, OR HAVE IMPLEMENTED, OR PLAN TO IMPLEMENT, CORRECTIVE ACTION IN RESPONSE TO AN OBSERVATION, YOU MAY DISCUSS THE OBJECTION OR ACTION WITH THE FDA REPRESENTATIVE(S) DURING THE INSPECTION

+OR SUBMIT THIS INFORMATION TO FDA AT THE ADDRESS ABOVE.
 IF YOU HAVE ANY QUESTIONS, PLEASE CONTACT FDA AT THE PHONE NUMBER AND ADDRESS ABOVE.

-DURING AN INSPECTION OF YOUR FIRM WE OBSERVED: Regarding your conduct of protocol OBSERVATION 1 https://www.fda.gov/AboutFDA/CentersOffices/OfficeofGlobalRegulatoryOperationsandPolicy/ORA/ORAElectronicReadingRoom/default.htm
+DURING AN INSPECTION OF YOUR FIRM WE OBSERVED:

+Regarding your conduct of protocol

+Regarding your conduct of protocol

+OBSERVATION 1

+OBSERVATION 1